jhk199/HW1/README.md

 19. Call the `anneal` method from the [simanneal](https://github.com/perrygeo/simanneal) library on the NQueensProblem you defined in question 14 (follow their example for the Traveling Salesman Problem).

 20. Run simulated annealing on your NQueensProblem a few more times (you can either define deep copies of your NQueensProblem from #14, or just run your main method several times).
 Does the answer change?
 If so, what accounts for the change?
+    Yes, depending on the start state

 21. You may have noticed that simulated annealing doesn't always find a valid solution.
 Google some of the applications of simulated annealing in the real world.
 Why might finding such local minima (as opposed to finding a global minimum/solution) be acceptable in those applications?

+    Because simulated annealing has so many factors, finding the minima by choosing random locations can help find answers faster by getting rid of answers without the minima.